 Owner qualifications: The program may require that the business owner(s) meet certain income thresholds or demonstrate that they are from a low- or moderate-income background.

-Job creation/retention: The program may require that the business creates or retains jobs for low- and moderate-income individuals in the community.
 The National Objective Decision Tree is a tool used to determine if a proposed activity or project meets one or more of the national objectives set by the CDBG program.
 The national objectives include:

 Benefit to low- and moderate-income individuals: The activity or project must primarily benefit individuals or households with incomes at or below the specified thresholds.